omar-njie/CS-145-Java-data-structures/src/main/java/com/omar/data_structures/assignments/assignment_6/INFO.md

 ## Note

-* if you want another file to be encoded and decoded change this line in `TextToCode.java`.
+* if you want another file to be encoded and decoded change this lines in `TextToCode.java`.
 * You don't have to worry about `CodeToText.java` because it depends on `.code` and `.huff` files when they were created from `TextToCode.java`

 ```java